WDI-SEA/express-pokedex/readme.md

 #### Part 4: Display more info on each Pokemon

-Add a route `GET /pokemon/:id` that renders a `show` page with information about the Pokemon with the corresponding row `id`.
+Add a route `GET /pokemon/:name` that renders a `show` page with information about the Pokemon.

 * You can get detailed information about a Pokemon by passing the Pokemon's name to PokeAPI.
 You can retrieve images, abilities, stats, and moves through the API.
 * Example: http://pokeapi.co/api/v2/pokemon/bulbasaur/